JestonBlu/RobinHood/README.md

 ![](https://img.shields.io/github/commit-activity/y/JestonBlu/RobinHood.svg)

 # RobinHood
 An R Interface for the RobinHood.com no commision investing site.
 This project is in early development and currently has just a few features.
-Once I get a basic set of usuable feature created then I will stop doing development on the master branch and move development branches with releases
+Once I get a basic set of usuable feature created then I will do a first release an stop making changes to the master branch.
+Until then things could structurally change without notice.

 # Current Features
   - Log in